 The Mobility Challenge Course (MCC): A 1-mile long test track consisting of a mix of surface types, obstacles, slopes and gradients to facilitate assessments of maneuverability, durability, performance and decision-making aspects of autonomy.

 The Off-Road Test Area (OTA): A network of unimproved roads and trails combined with open-maneuver terrain, a tailorable soil lane and a water fording area.
-This test area will allow for full operational realism and complex integration of air and ground systems supporting assessments of a vehicle’s ability to effectively operate in a cross-country environment and vehicles’ abilities to coordinate and collaborate to accomplish tasks.
+This test area allows for full operational realism and complex integration of air and ground systems supporting assessments of a vehicle’s ability to effectively operate in a cross-country environment and vehicles’ abilities to coordinate and collaborate to accomplish tasks.

-Private Network: The IPG will integrate a full range communications architecture to provide a revolutionary network environment that is unmatched by test capabilities currently available to the Department of Defense (DoD), industry and academic research.
+Private Network: The IPG integrates a full range communications architecture to provide a revolutionary network environment that is unmatched by test capabilities currently available to the Department of Defense (DoD), industry and academic research.
 The highlight of this network is a private 5G LTE capability that enables unique testing and evaluation capabilities, including but not limited to:

 - The ability to stream video feeds and massive amounts of data from sensors and platforms with extremely low latency and high reliability